spragl/Takeput/README.md

 ### 2. SET AND RESET SUBROUTINES

-The two subroutines "set" and "reset" is one way to set the default values for the configuration parameters.
-You use "set" to set custom values, and "reset" to set the values back to the Takeput defaults.
+The two subroutines "set" and "reset" will customize the default values of the configuration parameters, so that subsequent file operations are using those defaults.

+You use "set" to set the values, and "reset" to set the values back to the Takeput defaults.
 Think of it as assignment statements.
 If there are multiple calls, the last one is the one that is in effect.

+Customized defaults are limited to the namespace in which you set them.

 ### 3. USE STATEMENT

-Another way to set the default values is in the use statement that imports Takeput.
+Another way to customize the default values is in the use statement that imports Takeput.
 For example:

     use File::Takeput separator => "\n";

 When you do it like this, the values are set at compile-time.
-Because of that, Takeput will die on any errors that these settings will give.
+Because of that, Takeput will die on any errors that those settings will give rise to.

+Note that customized defaults are limited to the namespace in which you set them.

 ### 4. DEFAULT CONFIGURATION